 Finally, you'll have all the credentials you'll need, complete with a StackOverflow reputation, HackerNews account, and CoderWall endorsements.

-Our students are smart.
-That being said, we see code as a form of expression and value creativity above all else.
-Over 80% of previous Flatiron School graduates have had backgrounds in photography, design, writing, or music.
+Admitted applicants are smart.
+That being said, code is a form of expression and creativity is just as important.
+The majority of the first class of fellows have backgrounds in photography, design, writing, or music.
 Ultimately, students learn more from each other than from lectures.
-Smart students means great teachers.
+Smart students mean great teachers.

 There are lots of great reasons to learn how to code.
 You can get a great job at a tech startup!
 Or launch an app and be the next Mark Zuckerberg!
-While those are great goals, if that’s what you’re looking for, this Fellowship is not for you.
-Flatiron School approaches coding as a lifelong craft, rather than a means to an end.
+While those are great goals, if that is what you are looking for, this Fellowship is not for you.
+The Fellowship approaches coding as a lifelong craft, rather than a means to an end.
 Fellows must be passionate about being great developers and writing code that impacts people.